Intel-bigdata/SSM/README.md

 Architecture
 ------------
-SSM overall is as follows.
+SSM architecture is shown as follows.
 Ref.
 [SSM design](https://github.com/Intel-bigdata/SSM/blob/trunk/docs/hdfs-ssm-design.md) for details.
 Note that some of the contents need to be updated according to the latest implementation.

 <img src="https://github.com/Intel-bigdata/SSM/blob/trunk/docs/image/ssm-overall.png" />

-How SSM server and agents collaborate to serve for one specific service?
-For example, when moving HDFS file blocks among storage tiers, copy files to back up cluster or block erasure coding?
-Please ref. below picture.
+How SSM server and agents collaborate to perform one specific service?
+The below picture illustrates how SSM server and agents collaborate to perform some services.

 <img src="https://github.com/Intel-bigdata/SSM/blob/trunk/docs/image/ssm-overall-2.png" />